MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts: Extensive Study

 \subsection{PubChem Performance}

-To illustrate the generalization performance of MolReFlect, we conduct extensive experiments on the PubChem dataset \citep{liu2023molca}.
+To further illustrate the generalization performance of MolReFlect across different datasets, we conduct extensive experiments on another molecule-caption translation dataset, PubChem \cite{liu2023molca}.
 The results are shown in Table \ref{tab:pub_m2c} and Table \ref{tab:pub_c2m}.
+Here, we compare MolReFlect with the original Mistral-7B model for naive-supervised fine-tuning and ICMA \cite{li2024large}.

-On both Mol2Cap and Cap2Mol tasks, MolReFlect demonstrates the best performance, significantly boosting the generation quality.
-Meanwhile, the results also show a similar pattern to the ChEBI-20 dataset, which proves the generalization of MolReFlect.
+On both Mol2Cap and Cap2Mol tasks, MolReFlect still demonstrates the best performance on the PubChem dataset, significantly boosting the generation quality.
+Meanwhile, the results also show a similar pattern to the ChEBI-20 dataset, proving the generalization capability of MolReFlect.